 Sapphire and Diamond Clustered Ballerina Ring

 The pattern can be said of adorning a timeless beauty with the central Chatham sapphire stone bringing out all the charm.
-They are further accentuated with both round cut and marquise white diamonds at the outer space of the platinum ring.
+They are further accentuated with both round cut and marquise cut diamond at the outer space of the platinum ring.
 The snowy pieces that surge from the oval cut blue gemstone create a flowing organic style to this stunning Ballerina ring.

 Snowflake Ballerina Ring with Emerald